Arber Xhekaj: Professional

 Resuming play to start the 2023–24 season, Xhekaj once again sustained an upper-body injury on November 17, 2023, missing seven games as a result.
 Upon reactivation from the injured reserve list at the beginning of December 2023, the Canadiens assigned him to the Rocket for part of the 2023–24 AHL season.
 He was initially tasked with working on his defensive game while in Laval, and was soon paired with rookie defenceman Logan Mailloux, collectively playing a key role in the Rocket's surge up the league standings.
 After appearing in 17 AHL games, recording three goals and eight assists over that span, Xhekaj was recalled to Montreal on January 22, 2024.
-On April 9, it was announced that Xhekaj would undergo season-ending surgery due to injury sustained in a game against the Tampa Bay Lightning on April 4.
+On April 9, it was announced that Xhekaj would undergo season-ending surgery due to injury sustained in a game against the Tampa Bay Lightning days prior.
 In 44 games with the Canadiens, he recorded three goals and seven assists in his second NHL season.

-As a restricted free agent following season's end, Xhekaj was tenured a qualifying offer by the Canadiens on June 30, 2024.
+As a restricted free agent following season's end, Xhekaj was tendered a qualifying offer by the Canadiens on June 30, 2024.
 A month later, he signed a two-year, $2.6 million contract extension.
 Entering play for the 2024–25 season, Xhekaj was involved in an incident with Toronto Maple Leafs forward Cédric Paré during a preseason game on September 29, 2024, where was assessed a fine for unsportsmanlike conduct by the NHL Department of Player Safety.
 Shortly thereafter, he skated in his 100th career NHL game on October 17.
-Xhekaj's performances earned praise for much of the season, however, after errors during the team's closing push to make the 2025 Stanley Cup playoffs, he was subsequently scratched for the team's final five games.
-He remained out of the lineup for the start of the Canadiens' first round playoff series against the Washington Capitals, but eventually made his NHL playoff debut in game 3 on April 25, 2025.
+Xhekaj's performance earned praise for much of the season, however, after errors during the team's closing push to make the 2025 Stanley Cup playoffs, he was subsequently scratched for their final five games.
+He remained out of the lineup for the start of the Canadiens' ensuing first round playoff matchup against the Washington Capitals, but eventually made his NHL playoff debut midway through the series on April 25, 2025.

+A restricted free agent following the conclusion of the 2025–26 season, Xhekaj signed a one-year, $1.5 million contract extension with the Canadiens on September 15, 2026.

 Personal life

 Xhekaj's father, Jack, is Albanian from Drenas, Kosovo, and his mother, Simona, is from Hradec Králové, Czech Republic.
-Both left their native countries in the 1990s amongst political conflict, and first met at a hotel in Hamilton.
-He has a younger brother, Florian, who plays for the Laval Rocket, and was selected 101st overall by the Montreal Canadiens in the 2023 NHL entry draft.
+Both left their native countries in the 1990s amidst political conflict, and first met at a hotel in Hamilton.

+His younger brother, Florian, who also plays in the Canadiens organization, was selected 101st overall by the team in the 2023 NHL entry draft.
+On November 22, 2025, the Xhekaj brothers became the 14th pair in franchise history to play a regular-season NHL game together for Montreal, and the first since Andrei and Sergei Kostitsyn during the 2007–08 season.

 Following the cancellation of the 2020–21 OHL season due to the COVID-19 pandemic, Xhekaj worked at a Costco in the Hamilton area.